PancakeLord3000/cemantix-auto-guesser/README.md

 This setup only supports the use of a single smart script.
 It is recommended to run this code on a venv that uses a gpu to load the model faster.

 This git does not contain the .vec file for the french text model.
 That file needs to be downloded and also configured in the c_smart file.
+The guessable words are found in "cemantix_words_rough.txt", this file was made automatically to only include the words that can be guesses in cemantix, thus it's not perfect.